-Wet Plate Collodion Three Day Workshop
+Wet Plate Collodion Two Day Workshop

-This is an intensive three day workshop to learn enough to get a head start on your own in using the wet plate collodion process.
+This is an intensive two day workshop to learn enough to get a head start on your own in using the wet plate collodion process.
 Learn about the history, the steps of the process and the techniques to achieve good results.
 You will have the opportunity to mix and use your own chemistry using different recipes.
-Each step of the process will be demonstrated and practised including learning to flow collodion on the plate, sensitizing in silver, exposure, development, fixing, drying and varnishing.
+Each step of the process will be demonstrated and practiced including learning to flow collodion on the plate, sensitizing in silver, exposure, development, fixing, drying and varnishing.
 Using large format 4x5 cameras you will create wet plates on both metal and glass that will be prepared by you.
 We will explore different light sources that can be used for portraits and still life.
 You will also learn the basics of camera theory, lens, shutters, how to varnish plates, how to maintain working silver baths, and also look at darkbox/darkroom setups.
-As your confidence grows over the three days with supervision as required you will also have the opportunity to shoot on an 8x10 camera.
+As your confidence grows over the two days with supervision as required you will also have the opportunity to shoot on an 8x10 camera.

 What the workshop covers: